 - 1. A brief narrative describing the Development Proposal; - 2.
-Two (2) sets of completed plans for the Development Proposal at a scale sufficient to read [Site Plans at 1"= 50', Building Plans and Elevations at 1"= 20', Details as necessary to demonstrate form-based code ("FBC") compliance at 1"=4' to 1"=10'] as required by the City and including the following information, which shall be submitted on the following sheets: - (i) Location and dimensions of all proposed buildings and other construction; - (ii) Internal roadways, streets and/or street-spaces, alleys, common access easements, and access ways to adjacent public roadways; - (iii) Utilities Sanitation/polycarts and service courts - a.
-Location and dimensions of all parking areas and striping plan, - b.
-Utility Strategy, - c.
-Architectural drawings of all proposed building FACADES, - d.
-Floor plan, - e.
-Landscape plan, - f.
-Stormwater calculations; - 3.
-A completed Form-Based District Review Checklist, the form of which shall be developed, maintained, and made available by the Director, demonstrating compliance with the provisions of the FBC; and
+Two (2) sets of completed plans for the Development Proposal at a scale sufficient to read [Site Plans at 1"= 50', Building Plans and Elevations at 1"= 20', Details as necessary to demonstrate form-based code ("FBC") compliance at 1"=4' to 1"=10'] as required by the City and including the following information, which shall be submitted on the following sheets: - (i) a.
+Location and dimensions of all proposed buildings and other construction; - (ii) b.
+Internal roadways, streets and/or STREET-SPACES, ALLEYS, common access easements, and access ways to adjacent public roadways; - (iii) c.
+Utilities Sanitation/polycarts and service courts; - d.
+Property lines; - e.
+Utility, drainage and any other easement conveyances affecting the property; - f.
+Required Build Line (BFS) and Parking Setback Line; - a. g.
+Location and dimensions of all parking areas and striping plan; - b. h.
+Utility Strategy; - c. i.
+Architectural drawings of all proposed building FACADES; - d. j.
+Floor plan;

-4. Any other documents and/or materials required by the Director to determine compliance with the FBC.
+- e. k.
+Landscape plan,; - f.
+1. Stormwater calculations and impervious surface coverage,; - 3.
+A completed Form-Based District Review Checklist, the form of which shall be developed, maintained, and made available by the Director, demonstrating compliance with the provisions of the FBC; and - 4.
+Any other documents and/or materials required by the Director to determine compliance with the FBC.